Skip to main content

 Payment & Billing Issues That Trigger Restrictions

-Payment-related restrictions are the most common — and most recoverable — cause of Meta ad account disablement.
-They account for 14% of all disablements but have an 89% recovery rate when addressed promptly.
+Payment-related restrictions are one of the most common — and most recoverable — causes of Meta ad account disablement.
+They account for a meaningful share of disablements but are typically resolved quickly when addressed promptly.
 The frustration with payment issues is that they often have nothing to do with your advertising behavior.
 Your ads can be fully compliant, your account health can be perfect, and a single payment failure can still shut everything down.

 Meta's billing system operates on a risk-scoring model that evaluates payment reliability independently from ad compliance.
 The system tracks your payment history, chargeback rate, card decline frequency, and the financial institution's fraud signals.
 When your payment risk score drops below a threshold, Meta restricts the account to prevent accumulating unpaid debt.
 Here are the specific payment scenarios that trigger restrictions: